Vibe Coding18 min readby agent-kay

 a13f18fe Phase 3 extension + Gap analysis → PR #1, #2, #3 merge

-Six design documents land before the first scaffold commit.
-By the time Claude Code is asked to generate the eleven services, the spec for each already exists as a numbered document.
-The work unit is not "build a chat service."
-It is "translate Document 7 §3.2 into FastAPI."
-Eleven of those translations fit in a day because the model never has to invent boundaries — only render specifications it has already been handed.
+Six design docs land before the first scaffold commit.
+By the time Claude Code is asked to build the eleven services, the spec for each one is already a numbered document.
+The work unit isn't "build a chat service."
+It's "translate Document 7 §3.2 into FastAPI."
+Eleven of those translations fit in a day, because the model never had to invent boundaries.
+It just rendered specs it had already been handed.

-This is the first compression mechanism.
-The spec is the bottleneck; when it is ready in advance, the keyboard is not.
+This is the first speed trick.
+The spec is the bottleneck.
+When it's ready in advance, the keyboard isn't.

-Day 3: when terminology drifts, the AI drifts
+Day 3: when terms drift, the AI drifts

-The most instructive day is Day 3.
-The platform had two related concepts — voting on showcase entries and "liking" community posts — and the codebase was using both terms inconsistently across API responses, DB columns, Service Worker push payloads, and admin UI labels.
+Day 3 is the most useful day to study.
+The platform had two related ideas — voting on showcase entries, and "liking" community posts.
+The codebase used both terms in different places.
+API responses, DB columns, Service Worker push payloads, and admin UI labels all said different things.

 The fix is in the order of the commits: